 COVID-19 has cut the charity’s ability to fund new life-saving research in half.
 With your help, the BHF will be able to fund life-saving research and support for heart patients.
 This is why donations are even more vital this year of all.

-Law Print has decided to carry on supporting another local charity by donating some of the money, that we would normally spend on Christmas gifts to customers, to Chelwood Foodbank Plus.
+Nonetheless, Law Print has decided to continue supporting another local charity.
+We are donating some of the money that we would normally spend on Christmas gifts to Chelwood Foodbank Plus.

-Chelwood Foodbank Plus supports people throughout Stockport and beyond who are in need of food.
+Chelwood Foodbank Plus supports people throughout Stockport and beyond who need food.
 Young people, older people, families; they support everyone.
-People are referred to them by agencies such as the CAB/Stockport Homes/MIND/Social Services, etc. They are always working on various projects, as they seek to address the root causes of poverty and play their part in addressing the issues caused by poverty, low pay and unemployment.
+In any case, people are referred to them by agencies such as the CAB/Stockport Homes/MIND/Social Services, etc. They are always working on various projects.
+The staff seek to address the root causes of poverty.
+And, they also play their part in addressing the issues caused by poverty, low pay and unemployment.

 For more information about our chosen FoodBank, visit the Chelwood Foodbank Plus Website.